alvaroserrrano/CodeBlog/src/pages/posts/022-twentysecond-post.md

     * Cloud platforms minimize divergence between staging and production environment, thus enforcing continuos deployment for Agile teams.
     * This model offers the possibility to scale up without downtime or significant changes affecting development or architecture resources.

-Here are the 12 factors that help us to leverage such a model:
+Here are the 12 factors that help us to leverage such a model
     - A single codebase with multiple deployments
     - Explicit declaration of isolated dependencies
     - The environment must contain the configuration of the application